TSMotter/el/study/ch6/readme.md

 - Recipes are a collection of tasks

 - Written in a combination of Python and shell

 - bitbake is used to execute such tasks

-- The book goes over the creation of a custom recipee for building and installing a helloworld program into the final image.
+- The book goes over the creation of a custom recipe for building and installing a helloworld program into the final image.
 The recipe is created in the meta-nova layer

 - The list of packages to be installed is held in a variable named `IMAGE_INSTALL`